 2. Support your colleagues

-You’ll surely not be the only act booked for some events.
-Be there on time, and watch the other artists’ performances too.
+You surely won't be the only act booked for some events.
+Be there on time, and watch other artists' performances too.
 You may be asking yourself: and why would I need to do that?
-The answer is simple: you can make new contacts, broaden your network, and it may even bring about new collaborations.
+The answer is simple: you can make new contacts, broaden your network, and it may even lead to new collaborations.

 For many bands, this feels a bit uncomfortable.
 But keeping your audience in the loop about your new album, your new single or your other new projects can really pay dividends.
 Are you on tour?
 Then tell the audience about your upcoming gigs.
 Think about what your audience would like to hear from you.
 Put yourself in their shoes, and think about what interests them.